Can AI Master Econometrics? Evidence from Econometrics AI Agent on Expert-Level Tasks: Empirical Tests

 \subsubsection{Test Procedure and Evaluation Metrics}

-The generated prompts are fed directly to the Econometrics AI Agent, which automatically executes Python code in a Jupyter kernel and iteratively updates based on error messages.
+The generated prompts are fed directly to MetricsAI, which automatically executes Python code in a Jupyter kernel and iteratively updates based on error messages.
 As detailed in Section \ref{sec:Method}, the program terminates upon completion, storing results in JSON format.
 All scripts and outcomes are preserved for review, allowing users to interact with the AI agent through multi-round conversations for result revision and additional tasks.

 Performance evaluation compares the generated coefficient, standard error, and p-value against standard solutions from coursework materials or original papers.
 We assess coefficient direction and $L_1$-norm distance (coefficients and standard errors in percentage, p-values in absolute distance).
 Two replication standards are defined: \emph{perfect replication} requires all three errors to be below $1\%$, while \emph{partial replication} requires coefficient and standard error gaps below $5\%$.